timhuijgen/subtitleExtractor/README.md

 Install MKVToolNix `sudo apt-get install mkvtoolnix`

-For systems that do not support the apt-get method look on the (website for instructions.)[https://mkvtoolnix.download/downloads.html]
+For systems that do not support the apt-get method look on the website for instructions: https://mkvtoolnix.download/downloads.html

 ### Run